dj1ch/Better-EdPuzzle-Skipper/README.md

 # Better EdPuzzle Skipper
-This is an EdPuzzle Mod Menu that is designed to skip, and lets you use AI to assist you in skipping EdPuzzles. <br>
+Simple EdPuzzle Mod Menu that is designed to let you skip videos, answer questions, and more, all in one menu.
-To use, simply view mod-menu.js and follow the instructions provided.

 # February 13th, 2024 Update
 We continuously update our mod menu off of user feedback.
 Here is what this update contains: